Fragtality/Fenix2GSX/README.md

 <br/>

 If it is only Refueling it might be something with your GSX Settings (In Game Menu -> Settings):
-- Try if disabling or enabling *Always refuel progressively* makes a Difference
+- Check if *Always refuel progressively* is grayed out and unchecked
 - Try if disabling or enabling *Detect custom aircraft system refueling* makes a Difference

 <br/>